Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

-The food served here ranges from lighter to heavier American fare including typical choices like salads and sandwiches, or hearty burgers and lobster dishes.
+The food served here ranges from lighter to heavier American fare including typical choices like salads and sandwiches, or hearty burgers and lobster rolls.
 The experience is not quite as grand as others mentioned on this list, but it’s still a great spot for a decent meal if you haven’t been able to get reservations at other locations.

 The Plaza actually has one of our top choices for Best Burgers in Magic Kingdom.
 Check out this post if you’ve been craving a really great burger in the park.